Your money-making expert. Financial journalist, TV and radio personality.

 If you have the means to accommodate a pet, dog sitting can be another way to bring in some cash while spending time as a family.
 Put up flyers in local hangouts and spread the news through word of mouth.
 You can make around £6-£15 per dog, so there is real money to be made.
 It’s also great if, for whatever reason, you can’t have a dog full time as it gives you and your kids the opportunity to look after and enjoy the company of a dog.
 Plus it’s much nicer for the dog to be looked after by a loving family rather than locked in a kennel or stuck at home alone.
 Read our full article on making money from pet sitting here.

-One for the more extroverted family perhaps, but if you are willing to put in a bit of groundwork, putting on a show for the neighbourhood could be a great way to make some cash on the side.
+One for the more extroverted family perhaps, but nonetheless, putting on a show for the neighbourhood could be a great way to make some cash on the side.
 Invite some local children to get involved and help build up each other’s confidence as performers.

-Sell tickets to the show to your neighbours and all the kid’s parents who will show up to support their kids and see what they’ve been working on.
-So whether you’re working on the choreography for the new local dance crew or that of the dramatic Wicked production, you have found to a way to contribute to the household kitty while also spending memorable moments as a family… just make sure the neighbours are having as much fun as you are!
+Sell tickets to the show to your neighbours and who will show up to support their kids and see what they’ve been working on.
+So, whether you’re working on the choreography for the new local dance crew or that of the dramatic Wicked production, you have found to a way to contribute to the household kitty while also spending memorable moments as a family… just make sure the neighbours are having as much fun as you are!